Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 How Much Floor Space Do You Need For A Wet Room?

 Showers need at least 800x800mm of floor space.
-Storage for your toiletries, as well as bathrooms, is essential.
-To prevent water from leaking over your bathroom, install a shower screen in your shower area.
+Storage for toiletries and bathrooms is essential.
+Install a shower screen in your shower area to prevent water from leaking over your bathroom.

 In A Wet Room, What Exactly Makes Up The Wet Room Floor?

-The subfloor is heated by an underfloor heating system installed over a concrete subfloor in a wet room.
-Furthermore, you should know that different companies’ water-resistant membranes and waterproofing solutions may differ.
+An underfloor heating system installed over a concrete subfloor in a wet room heats the subfloor.
+Furthermore, different companies may use different water-resistant membranes and waterproofing solutions.

-If you’re looking for a more appealing option for your bathroom floor, you’ll want to avoid using concrete.
+Avoid using concrete if you’re looking for a more appealing option for your bathroom floor.

 Is There A Place For A Wet Room In Your Home?